bugsnag/bugsnag-node/Readme.md

 bugsnag.register("your-api-key-goes-here");
 ```

-See the ['full documentation'](#register) for the register function below.
+See the full documentation for the [register](#register) function for more details.

 Using Express or Connect Middleware
 -----------------------------------------

-In order to have bugsnag report on any errors in your express
+In order to have bugsnag report on any exceptions in your express
-or connect app, you need to configure bugsnag to handle errors
+or connect app, you need to configure bugsnag to handle exceptions
 from within those libraries.
 In order to do that, simply pass
 the bugsnag register call into app.use().

 ```javascript
 app.use(bugsnag.register("your-api-key-goes-here"))
 ```

-**Note:** Please pay attention to the order of your middleware
-calls.
-Bugsnag's error middleware should ideally be the first
-middleware run after the request has been processed.

 Send Non-Fatal Exceptions to Bugsnag